Azure/azure-osconfig/src/adapters/mc/README.md

         DisplayName = 'ComponentName'
         Description = 'Name of the MIM component' ResourceType = 'LinuxOsConfigResource'
-        ResourceId = 'Ensure that the configured OSConfig policy is applied on the Linux device.'
-        ResourcePropertyName = 'ComponentName'
+        ResourceId = 'Ensure that the configured OSConfig policy is applied on the Linux device' ResourcePropertyName = 'ComponentName'
         DefaultValue = 'SecurityBaseline'
     },